hud987/DistributedRouters/README.md

 * __Show All/Hide All:__ Shows all routing tables unless all tables are visible, then hides them all.

 * __Split Horizon:__ Toggles the split horizon rule.
-Intially activated.
+Initially activated.
 Forces routers to ignore an entry update if it is the next hop

 * __Forced Update:__ Toggles the forced update rule.
-Intially activated.
-Forces routers to update an entry recieved from the next hop
+Initially activated.
+Forces routers to update an entry received from the next hop

-__Messaging:__ The bottom of the menu containts messaging simulation functionality.

 <p align="center"><img src="readmeFiles/menuBottom.png?raw=true" /></p>

+__Messaging:__ The bottom of the menu contains messaging simulation functionality.

 * __Messaging Order:__ This list shows the order in which nodes will send packets, with the next node to send a node highlighted.
 Nodes can be dragged to edit the messaging order.
 The current index will always stay the same, but different nodes can be placed in that index.